patrick-kidger/jaxtyping/API.md

 pytest --jaxtyping-packages=foo,bar.baz,beartype.beartype
 ```
 which will apply the import hook to all modules whose names start with either `foo` or `bar.baz`.
 The typechecker used in this example is `beartype.beartype`.

+## Static type checking

+jaxtyping should be compatible with static type checkers (the big three are `mypy`, `pyright`, `pytype`) out of the box.

+Due to limitations of static type checkers, only the array type (JAX array vs NumPy array vs PyTorch tensor vs TensorFlow tensor) is checked.
+Shape and dtype are not checked.
+[See the FAQ](./FAQ.md#what-about-pep-646-and-variadic-generics) for more details.

 ## Abstract base classes